thriveweb/passion-family-dental/content/services/children-s-dentist.md

       orthodontic or cosmetic dental work and cannot be paid for any services provided in a hospital.
     title: Medicare’s Child Dental Benefits Schedule
+meta:
+  description: >-
+    At Passion Family Dental North Lakes we love kids and are trained to handle the wide range of issues associated with children’s dental health.
+Contact us on (07) 3465 1199
+  title: Children's Dentist In North Lakes
 ---